Mohammad Najib Abdallah

-Mohamed Naguib Abdullah Shaaban Wafi known as Mohamed Naguib Abdullah (born June 26, 1974, in Denmark) is an Egyptian writer and physician.
-He has written various short stories, from which he translated his collection of short stories, Before the Death of a King, into Italian and French.
-In the field of medicine, he obtained his master's and doctorate degrees (in 2007) in the field of internal medicine from the Faculty of Medicine, Cairo University and works as a professor of internal diseases at the Faculty of Medicine, Cairo University.
+Mohamed Naguib Abdullah Shaaban Wafi (born June 26, 1974, in Denmark), known as Mohamed Naguib Abdullah, is an Egyptian writer and physician.
+He has written various short stories and translated his collection of short stories, Before the Death of a King, into Italian and French.
+In medicine, he obtained his master's and doctorate degrees in internal medicine in 2007 from the Faculty of Medicine, Cairo University.
+He works as a professor of internal medicine at the university’s Faculty of Medicine.